papertank/envoy-deploy/readme.md

 	envoy run deployment_cleanup

+### Deploy with Maintenance Mode

+Although this script is designed to use zero-downtime deployments, you can activate Laravel's maintenance mode while deploying by using the down option:

+	envoy run deploy --down

 ### Health Check

 If you would like to perform a health check (for 200 response) after deploying, simply add your site's URL in the .env file: